 MLM is all about persuasion.
-Well, business in general is all about persuasion, but MLM – or multilevel marketing – is, in particular, all about sharing with others why your product is the will benefit your prospect, and that your opportunity is the best opportunity that will help them financially.
+Well, business, in general, is all about persuasion, but MLM – or multilevel marketing – is, in particular, all about sharing with others why your product is the will benefit your prospect, and that your opportunity is the best opportunity that will help them financially.
 This can be challenging at times, as we’re sure you can tell.
 Not everyone is going to accept that MLM Network Marketing is a good idea for them, even if it might be.
 Here are three simple ways to handle common objections in your MLM business.

 Is This a Pyramid?

-MLM Network Marketing, on the other hand there is no ceiling in terms of much money you can make.
+MLM Network Marketing, on the other hand, there is no ceiling in terms of much money you can make.
 It does not require you to be at the top to make the most money.
 Anyone can come in this business, and make money right away without having to play the rat race.
 This, of course, allows you to make quite a profit, as you lose relatively little of what you make.

 I Have No Money

 This is a common objection, and, actually, is a legitimate one.
-People with no money might not be able to buy into your MLM opportunity, or spare the time from their other jobs to pay attention to it.
-The best way to get around this one, in our experience, is not to pull the common card of, Oh you have enough money!, because chances are, you have no idea whether or not they do.
+People with no money might not be able to buy into your MLM opportunity or spare the time from their other jobs to pay attention to it.
+The best way to get around this one, in our experience, is not to pull the common card of, “Oh you have enough money” because chances are, you have no idea whether or not they do.

 Rather, sit down, listen to their concerns, and when they conclude that they can’t afford it, help them develop a plan.
 We mean sit down with the numbers they’ve provided, and show them how they can make what they’re making now, and more, in a certain timeframe you two decide on together – say, a month.
-This will show them that it’s viable, and it will convince them that you mean business, and are serious about helping your associates as a team member.
+This will show them that it’s viable, and it will convince them that you mean business and are serious about helping your associates as a team member.

 MLM is a Scam

 The final common objection to taking up an MLM opportunity is this one – that MLM is a scam.
 While it’s true that many companies out there pose as MLM organizations but don’t actually have an MLM structure, those that are set up as actual multilevel marketing organizations furnish real results.
-Th easiest way to get rid of this conception is simply to share stories and testimonials – You can also show income statements as well.
+The easiest way to get rid of this conception is simply to share stories and testimonials – You can also show income statements as well.
 This way, people can see real money coming into real hands through real banks, which gives them nothing to disagree about.